 These are just the beginning, we can expect hyperbolic reports of crypto being used to fund child pornography, rig elections or anything else that can be used to smear crypto’s name.
 These reports will then be used to justify restrictive anti-crypto laws.

-Lobbyists and shill politicians are enforcing anti-crypto laws such as a bans in Bangladesh, Bolivia, Ecuador, Iceland, Kyrgyzstan and Vietnam, double taxation in Australia and the restrictive bit-licence in New York.
+Lobbyists and shill politicians are enforcing anti-crypto laws such as a bans in Bangladesh, Bolivia, Ecuador, Iceland, India, Kyrgyzstan and Vietnam, double taxation in Australia and the restrictive bit-licence in New York.
 There are already too many cases to mention and these are just the beginning, the laws and their enforcement will only get more draconian as the existing power structure gets more threatened.

 Dividing the community